aquasecurity/tracee/docs/contributing/guidelines.md

     This regenerates the man pages to reflect your changes.

-2. Protocol Buffer Compilation: If your changes involve modifications to protocol buffer (`.proto`) files,run:
+2. Protocol Buffer Compilation: If your changes involve modifications to protocol buffer (`.proto`) files, run:

     ```bash
     make -f builder/Makefile.man